lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     unique to the Appalachians.
 Specifically, he argued that strident textual literalism, revival practices, and a geographically specific "folk culture of self-medication" converged into the serpent handling traditions of the South.
-John B. Rehder, Appalachian Folkways (Baltimore: John Hopkins University Press, 2004), 230–240;
+John B. Rehder, *Appalachian Folkways* (Baltimore: John Hopkins University Press, 2004), 230--240; 244.
-    244.

 [^11]: In contrast to the dismissive tone of these earlier works, more
     recent important studies by Grant Wacker and Harvey Cox on the American (and global) pentecostal movement largely ignore the practice.
-Grant Wacker, Heaven Below: Early Pentecostals and American Culture (Cambridge, Mass.: Harvard University Press, 2001) dedicated a single sentence to snake handling (74).
+Grant Wacker, *Heaven Below: Early Pentecostals and American Culture* (Cambridge, Mass.: Harvard University Press, 2001) dedicated a single sentence to snake handling (74).
 In an article published two decades earlier Wacker did situate snake handling within the context of the "conceptual ahistoricism" prevalent among fundamentalists and other popular theologically conservative
     movements of the early 1900s.
-Grant Wacker, "The Functions of Faith in Primitive Pentecostalism," The Harvard Theological Review 77.3–4 (1984): 353–375.
-Harvey Cox, Fire from Heaven: The Rise of Pentecostal Spirituality and the Reshaping of Religion in the Twenty-First Century (Cambridge, Mass.: Da Capo Press, 2001) does not mention serpent handling.
+Grant Wacker, "The Functions of Faith in Primitive Pentecostalism," *The Harvard Theological Review* 77.3--4 (1984): 353--375.
+Harvey Cox, *Fire from Heaven: The Rise of Pentecostal Spirituality and the Reshaping of Religion in the Twenty-First Century* (Cambridge, Mass.: Da Capo Press, 2001) does not mention serpent handling.

-[^12]: Vinson Synan, The Holiness-Pentecostal Movement in the United
+[^12]: Vinson Synan, *The Holiness-Pentecostal Movement in the United
-    States, 1st ed.
-(Grand Rapids: Eerdmans, 1971), 185–186.
+    States*, 1st ed.
+(Grand Rapids: Eerdmans, 1971), 185--186.
 Vinson
-    Synan, The Holiness-Pentecostal Tradition: Charismatic Movements in the Twentieth Century, 2nd ed.\
+    Synan, *The Holiness-Pentecostal Tradition: Charismatic Movements in the Twentieth Century*, 2nd ed.
 (Grand Rapids, Mich.: Eerdmans, 1997) slightly augmented the discussion from the first edition by adding updated sources, but the basic presentation of serpent handling remained unchanged.

-[^13]: Synan, The Holiness-Pentecostal Movement, 186.
+[^13]: Synan, *The Holiness-Pentecostal Movement*, 186.

-[^14]: Robert Mapes Anderson, Vision of the Disinherited: The Making of
+[^14]: Robert Mapes Anderson, *Vision of the Disinherited: The Making of
-    American Pentecostalism (New York: Oxford University Press, 1979),
+    American Pentecostalism* (New York: Oxford University Press, 1979),
     92. The assertion that handling was limited to the rural fringe of Appalachia has not withstood historical scrutiny.
 A review of primary sources reveals that handling spread rapidly throughout the South and was common in small towns and cities.
 Indeed, it was handling in the city limits of Chattanooga that led to some of the most notable conflicts with handlers and public officials.
-Mickey Crews, The Church of God: A Social History (Knoxville: University of Tennessee Press, 1990), and Hood and Williamson, Them That Believe, have documented the spread of the practice to urban areas.
+Mickey Crews, *The Church of God: A Social History* (Knoxville: University of Tennessee Press, 1990), and Hood and Williamson, *Them That Believe*, have documented the spread of the practice to urban areas.
     Further, as I document later in this essay, the practice originally developed outside of the South and emerged, rhizomatically, in urban spaces such as Hutchinson, Kansas, and rural areas in the Ozarks and southern Appalachia.

-[^15]: Anderson, Vision of the Disinherited, 93.
+[^15]: Anderson, *Vision of the Disinherited*, 93.

-[^16]: McCauley, Appalachian Mountain Religion, 18.
+[^16]: McCauley, *Appalachian Mountain Religion*, 18.

-[^17]: Stephens, The Fire Spreads, 254.
+[^17]: Stephens, *The Fire Spreads*, 254.

 [^18]: As has been well documented by cultural historians, following the
     Civil War, northern magazines and newspapers "discovered" Appalachia